How to Express Sympathy to a Friend

 “While everyone grieves in a different way, talking about my late husband is still important to me,” says another reader.
 “I want people to remember him.”
-It’s been several years since he passed, but she still cherishes the texts, calls, and messages she receives on the anniversary of his death each year.
+It’s been several years since he passed, but she still cherishes the texts, calls, and messages she receives each year on the anniversary of his death.

 “I often lacked the emotional energy to speak on the phone,” says another woman who lost her husband.
 But thoughtful cards with meaningful messages meant the world to her.
 She suggests sending a card every week, or every other week, to let the grieving friend know you are thinking of him or her.
 “It encouraged me when I looked through my stack of cards from caring friends,” she recalls.